-Lung Cancer Surgery & Treatments
+Lung Cancer Surgery

 Make an Appointment

-Lung Cancer Surgery at UVA
+Lung Cancer Surgery at UVA Health

-At UVA, you’ll have a surgical team led by a thoracic surgeon.
+When have lung cancer surgery at UVA Health, you’ll have a surgical team led by a thoracic surgeon.
 These surgeons treat conditions affecting the lungs, esophagus, and chest.

 When we do surgery to remove lung cancer, we balance preserving as much healthy lung tissue as possible with completely removing the tumor.
-Most people don’t notice a big change in lung function, even if we need to remove up to 20 percent of your lung.
+Most people don’t notice a big change in lung function, even if we need to remove up to 20% of your lung.
 Our team is trained to determine if surgery is safe for you, if you have emphysema or other health problems.

 Less-Invasive Lung Cancer Surgery